-For any students who have studied PE at GCSE, a minimum of a grade 8 is required, alongside a 23 out of 25 in one sport for the GCSE practical endorsement.
+For any students who have studied PE at GCSE, a minimum of a grade 8 is required and be able to evidence either regional representation in a sport or a recognised governing body coaching qualification.

 If a student has not done GCSE PE, they must have at least a grade 7 in Biology and be able to evidence either regional representation in a sport or a recognised governing body coaching qualification.